lore/lore/docs/tutorial/Step4.md

 ## Next Steps

-Next we're going to [add a Model](./Step5.md) to our application so that we can persistent data to the server.
+Next we're going to add a Model to our application so that we can persistent data to the server.
 Once we do that we'll be able to create data for real.
+But first we're going to [generate an API server](./Step4-5.md) we can use to persist the data.